pixelsnow/Typescript-Node.js-MongoDB_REST_Server/README.md

-# REST API Server written in Typescript
+# REST API Server (Typescript, Node.js, MongoDB)

+This app uses a local instance of MongoDB